apache/celeborn/docs/migration.md

 - Since 0.4.0, Celeborn won't support `org.apache.spark.shuffle.celeborn.RssShuffleManager`.

+## Upgrading from 0.3.1 to 0.3.2

+- Since 0.3.2, Celeborn changed the default value of `celeborn.worker.monitor.disk.check.interval` from `60` to `30`.

 ## Upgrading from 0.3.0 to 0.3.1

 - Since 0.3.1, Celeborn changed the default value of `celeborn.worker.directMemoryRatioToResume` from `0.5` to `0.7`.